the-fanan/Kudy-Frontend-Challenge/README.md

 - Shapes that have been created can be moved around the screen and their positons remain intact on reload

 ## Edge Cases I thought about
-- Users are not allowed to create shapes with dimensions that exceed the user's screen size.
+- Users are not allowed to create shapes with dimensions that exceed the user's screen size (which may be a bad user experience).
 This is to handle edge case of an extremely large dimension value JavaScript may not be able to handle.
 - Polygon sides are limited to 30 to prevent edge case of user entering an extremely large value that Javascript cannot handle.
 Also, this is to prevent creating a polygon whose size might go out of the screen's proportions.
 - In order to persist shapes on reload, I made use of **window.localStorage**.
 To prevent a situation where user creates too many shapes and exceeds the maximum storage available for local storage a check is made on the space consumed by the application and if it is exceeded the user is not allowed to create more shapes and is alerted about this.
+- I made use of an object rather than an array for created shapes.
+This is to ensure that insertion and deletion of created shapes has a time complexity is O(1).
+Should the number of created shapes grow, insertion and deletion would still be fast.

 ## Setting up project
 ### Requirements